ClearNight/clearnight-retro-syntax/README.md

 [![apm install clearnight-retro-syntax](https://apm-badges.herokuapp.com/apm/clearnight-retro-syntax.svg?theme=one-dark)](https://atom.io/packages/clearnight-retro-syntax)

-Syntax theme for Atom inspired by the soothing colors of the night sky.
-Designed for use with [Clear Night UI](https://atom.io/packages/clear-night-ui).
+A smooth, relaxed retro dark theme for Atom.
+Designed for use with [ClearNight Retro UI](https://atom.io/packages/clearnight-retro-ui), but also works with other dark themes such as [One Dark](https://atom.io/themes/one-dark-ui).

 # Preview